 Top 5 Office Projects Under Construction in Austin

-There are 4 million square feet underway in the Texas Capital, according to Yardi Research Data.
+There are 4 million square feet underway in the Texas capital, according to Yardi Research Data.

 1. The Republic

-Lincoln Property Co.’s The Republic is the largest office development in Austin as of July.
+Lincoln Property Co.’s The Republic was the largest office development in Austin as of July.
 Totaling 816,000 square feet, the tower is developed in partnership with Phoenix Property Co. and DivcoWest.
-Other development partners include HKS as architect of record, Duda/Paine Architects as design architect, TBG as landscape architect and Michael Hsu as interior designer.

 The trio broke ground in September 2022, with $324 million in construction funds from Bank OZK.
 The tower is scheduled to reach completion by the end of September.
+HKS serves as architect of record, Duda/Paine Architects as design architect, TBG as landscape architect and Michael Hsu as interior designer.

 2. Waterline